Furnishing Weapons to Minors

 Children are very precious.
 They captivate us by their cuteness and their curiosity of the world.
 Almost everything has to be put in their mouth regardless of whether it was on the floor or not.
 The curiosity of children can be dangerous if left unsupervised.
 Children’s curiosity is why we do not allow children to drive cars, airplanes, boats, or shoot guns without supervision.
 The law is set up to protect children from accidents associated with dangerous activities or objects.

 Every year there are many children who are killed accidentally by a gun.
 They shoot themselves or another child.
 The Florida Legislature passed laws designed to prevent children from obtaining weapons without their parent’s consent.
-The laws apply to weapon dealers as well as non-dealers.Non-Dealers Furnishing Weapons to Minors or People of Unsound Mind
+The laws apply to weapon dealers as well as non-dealers in West Palm Beach.Non-Dealers Furnishing Weapons to Minors or People of Unsound Mind

 This group of people is comprised of individuals who are looking to sell off some of their weapons collections because their wife told them to sell it or they are looking for ways to come up with enough money for this month’s rent.
 Whatever the reason behind selling the weapons is, it is illegal to sell weapons to a minor without the parent’s consent.What the State Prosecutor Has to Prove to Convict a Non-Dealer of Furnishing a Weapon

 To be convicted under Florida Statute 790.17, the state prosecutor must prove beyond a reasonable doubt:

 - Sold a weapon; or